 Priory is a 2 and 3 form entry school (dependent on year group), taking 60/90 children per year.
 Our school building is a mixture of old and new.
 The original building was opened in 1932 and holds years 1 to 6.
 Time for Two’s and Nursery are housed in the new half of the building which was opened in 2014.
 The building has recently been extended in 2017 to create a further two classrooms in year 6.

 We have a fabulous external environment which includes 3 forest school sites, a large field with football pitch and 3 large playgrounds.
-In 2020 we invested in large play equipment on the playground for years 1 to 6 to use at breaktimes.
+In 2020 we invested in large play equipment on the playground - reception classes use it to develop gross motor skills during lesson times and years 1 to 6 to use it at breaktimes.